Cyfrin/Updraft/courses/formal-verification/3-gasbad/24-using/+page.md

 ### Wrap Up

-With some finer control over which files are being tested against eachother, we're ready to finish fleshing out our rule, in the next lesson.
+With some finer control over which files are being tested against each other, we're ready to finish fleshing out our rule, in the next lesson.

 Almost done!